summerpinn/ds-eat-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## Initial set up for cat developers

+1. Clone repository
+2. npm install
+3. ng serve

+Project is deployed in Firebase (git include firebase configuration), Please let me know your firebase account so I can add you in the list and be able to deploy.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.